How to Resolve “Quiet Quitting” and Engage Your Employees

 Effective employee communication strategy isn’t something that happens once a year.
 It’s ongoing.
 It involves making continuous course corrections based on the inputs and signals you’re receiving on an ongoing basis and may entail additional leadership development.

 Consider the rapid pace of change that all businesses have experienced during the pandemic.
-Now consider that, even before the pandemic, as we identified in our Employee Engagement Trends and Forecasts for 2022, business leaders were broadly lamenting the rapid pace of change.
+Now consider that, even before the pandemic, as we identified in our Employee Engagement Trends and Forecasts, business leaders were broadly lamenting the rapid pace of change.

 In today’s volatile business environment, change is a constant that must be effectively managed.
 That requires planning with the understanding that the environment — internal and external — is constantly changing.
 That’s why it’s so important for leaders to demonstrate strong leadership by communicating broadly and transparently, offering career development opportunities, and engaging employees in the change management process.